tsngo/exercises/README.md

 if git is not installed, run `sudo apt-get update` and `sudo apt-get install git` (`which git` will return nothing if not installed)

-run `git clone https://git@github.com/tsngo/excercises ./excercises`
+run `git clone https://git@github.com/tsngo/exercises ./exercises`

-run `cd excercises`
+run `cd exercises`

 run `npm install` to install libraries